 To learn more about the SenseCAP Sensor Hub 4G Data Logger, visit the Seeed Online Store!

 As 5G continues to develop, LR will be one of the critical technologies that complement it in the future era of IoT.
 The Wio-E5 Dev Kit consists of the Wio-E5 Development Board, an antenna, a USB Type C Cable and a 2*AA 3V Battery Holder.
 The Wio-E5 Dev Board is embedded with the Wio-E5 STM32WLE5JC module with LoRaWAN compatibility on the global frequency band.
 It also supports various data protocols and interfaces, such as full GPIOs, RS-485 and Grove!

 - Ultra-low power consumption and high performance

 - Easy testing and rapid prototyping

 - Full GPIOs that lead out to rich interfaces, including RS-485, Grove, and etc.

 - Global LoRaWAN® and LR frequency plan supported

 - Long-distance transmission range to 10km (ideal value in open area)

-To learn more about the LoRa-E5 Development Kit, visit the Seeed Online Store now!
+To learn more about the Wio-E5 Development Kit, visit the Seeed Online Store now!